brendan-oi/kickstarter-analysis/README.md

 ![GoalvPledgesBritishMusicals.png](https://github.com/brendan-oi/kickstarter-analysis/blob/main/GoalvPledgesBritishMusicals.png)

-Note that the mean campaign goal is close to £4,000, but this is more than the even the highest amount pledged, £4,000.
+For the British Musicals evaluated in the chart above the mean campaign goal is close to £4,000, but this is more than even the range of outliers for amount pledged.
 Half of the campaign goals are less than £2,000, which is just over the 3rd quartile for amounts pledged.